awsdocs/amazon-vpc-user-guide/doc_source/vpc--region-peering-provider-side.md

 # Example: Service Provider Configures the Service<a name="vpc--region-peering-provider-side"></a>

 Consider the following example, where a service runs on instances in Provider VPC 1\.
-Resources that are in Consumer VPC 1 through the AWS PrivateLink VPC endpoint in Consumer VPC 1\.
+Resources that are in Consumer VPC 1 can directly access the service through the AWS PrivateLink VPC endpoint in Consumer VPC 1\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-inter-region-peering-provider-side.png)